wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

    LLM.

 We have to tell Semantic Kernel that it is allowed to call functions.
 If you don't do this, the tools available in the kernel aren't provided to the LLM.
-A great safety measure to prevent the LLM from calling all sorts of functions that you never intended it to call.
+This is a great safety measure to prevent the LLM from calling all sorts of functions that you never intended it to call.

 The first argument for the `FunctionChoiceBehavior.Auto()` is a list of functions that the LLM can call.
 By providing this a list of functions you control what's available at